storageos/charts/stable/storageoscluster-operator/README.md

   Normal   ChangedStatus  35s              storageoscluster-operator  3/3 StorageOS nodes are functional.
 Cluster healthy
 ```

-### Setup Automatic Cleanup

-The above setup would create storageos data at `/var/lib/storageos`.
-In order to
-setup automatic cleanup when a cluster is deleted, the chart's `cleanup.enable`
-must be set to `true` in `values.yaml` before install the chart.
-This would
-install some extra components for automatic cleanup of storageos cluster data.
-In addition to that, the StorageOS cluster spec must also have `cleanupAtDelete`
-set to `true`.
-With this set, when a cluster is deleted, the data and
-configurations associated with the cluster are also deleted.

 ## Configuration

 The following tables lists the configurable parameters of the StorageOSCluster